Tyde/rust_ltspice_parser/README.md

 	let steps = results.available_steps();
 	//Get a Variable with its results.
 This will get the frequency, because it is the first variable let freq = results.get_values_for_variable_at(&steps[0],&vars[0]).unwrap();
-	let vout = results.get_variable_for_name("V(vout)").unwrap();
+	//Get the variable struct for the node with the name vout let vout = results.get_variable_for_name("V(vout)").unwrap();

 	//Find steps, which have a resonance arount a point.
 This is very rudimentary